 Fox (Red fox, Gray fox)

 Red and gray foxes are both found in most areas of North America.
-Foxes are a member of the dog family, with a long pointed muzzle, large pointed ears, and a bushy tail.
+Foxes are a member of the canine (dog) family, with a long pointed muzzle, large pointed ears, and a bushy tail.

 Gray foxes are primarily a salt-and-pepper gray above with yellow-tan underfur and a black-tipped tail.
-They prefer heavier cover such as forests, swamps, and areas along rivers and streams.
+They are adept tree climbers, and prefer heavier cover such as forests, swamps, and areas along rivers and streams.

 Solutions for fox problems